ueberfuhr-samples/docker-ocp-sample/openshift/app/README.md

 oc apply -f Deployment.yaml
 ```

+**Note:** If accessing the database fails, we could also apply [`Deployment-InternalDB.yaml`](Deployment-InternalDB.yaml).
+This allows to look into the logs where all application properties and environment variables are printed out on startup.

 ### _Service_ and _Route_

 To make the application public, we need to create a _Service_ and a _Route_.